FlexMeasures/flexmeasures/documentation/dev/docker.rst

 FlexMeasures can be run via `docker <https://hub.docker.com/repository/docker/flexmeasures/flexmeasures>`_.

-Docker is great to save developers from installation trouble, but also for running FlexMeasures inside modern cloud environments in a scalable manner.
+`Docker <https://docs.docker.com/get-docker/>`_ is great to save developers from installation trouble, but also for running FlexMeasures inside modern cloud environments in a scalable manner.
 For now, the use case is local development.
 Using in production is a goal for later.

 We also support running all needed parts of a FlexMeasures EMS setup via `docker-compose <https://docs.docker.com/compose/>`_, which is helpful for developers and might inform hosting efforts.

-.. warning:: The dockerization is still under development.
+.. warning:: The dockerization is still `under development <https://github.com/FlexMeasures/flexmeasures/projects/5>`_.

 The `flexmeasures` image